AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson3.md

         annotations:
           final: true
 ```
-The action to fire event is called `event` here, currently you app only has on action `event` :
+The action to fire event is called `event` here, currently your app only has one action `event` :

 * Source code is at `actions/event/index.js`
 * It is a [web action](https://github.com/AdobeDocs/adobeio-runtime/blob/master/guides/creating_actions.md#invoking-web-actions)